 At What Age Does Skin Lose Elasticity?

-The decrease in skin elasticity increases with age.
+The decrease in skin elasticity is a natural part of aging.
 This means your skin loses its elasticity gradually over a period of time.
 In human beings, organs begin to age right from the time a person is born.
 Since skin is the largest organ in the human body, it follows the same rule.
 As a person gets old, the skin begins to show prominent signs of aging (5), (6).

 Once you reach the age of 20, there is a decrease in the production of collagen in the dermis layer of your skin by about 1% every year.
 This results in brittle and inelastic skin that eventually leads to sagging and wrinkle formation.
 In your thirties, the fat cells begin to shrink as moisture transfer from the dermis layer to the epidermis layer slows down.
 This makes the skin appear thin and dull.
 When you are in your forties, your cells stop producing collagen.
 The elastin and collagen fibers become thick and stiff and break down, and your skin loses its elasticity.
 This causes the appearance of wrinkles and age lines.
 In your fifties, the skin becomes prone to bruises and damage.
 This happens as the skin turns dry due to the shrinkage of the sebaceous glands or oil glands.
 When you reach menopause, your estrogen levels decrease.
 This causes your skin to become thinner, drier, less toned, and extra sensitive (7).